Magic number (programming): Numeric literal

-The term magic number or magic constant refers to the anti-pattern of using numbers directly in source code.
-This has been referred to as breaking one of the oldest rules of programming, dating back to the COBOL, FORTRAN and PL/1 manuals of the 1960s.
-The use of unnamed magic numbers in code obscures the developers' intent in choosing that number, increases opportunities for subtle errors (e.g. is every digit correct in 3.14159265358979323846 and is this equal to 3.14159?) and makes it more difficult for the program to be adapted and extended in the future.
+The use of magic numbers in code obscures the developers' intent in choosing that number, increases opportunities for subtle errors, and makes it more difficult for the program to be adapted and extended in the future.
+As an example, it is difficult to tell whether every digit in 3.14159265358979323846 is correctly typed, or if this constant for pi can be truncated to 3.14159 without affecting the functionality of the program with its reduced precision.
 Replacing all significant magic numbers with named constants (also called explanatory variables) makes programs easier to read, understand and maintain.

+The example above can be improved by adding a descriptively named variable: